seL4/l4v/docs/arch-split.md

 the only purpose of the anonymous context block is to limit the scope of this `interpretation`.

-Note: It is critical to the success of arch_split that we *never* interpret the Arch locale, *except* inside an appropriate context block.
+Note: It is critical to the success of arch-split that we *never* interpret the Arch locale, *except* inside an appropriate context block.

 In a generic theory, we typically only interpret the Arch locale to keep